dir [OPTION] [FILE]

-(.) sign means the current directory and home directory of user Kone has three subdirectories that is Backup, dir and Docs.
+(.) sign means the current directory and home directory of user Kone have three subdirectories that are Backup, dir, and Docs.

-The Backup subdirectory has two other subdirectories that is mariadb and mysql which have no subdirectories.
+The Backup subdirectory has two other subdirectories that are mariadb and mysql which have no subdirectories.

 The dir subdirectory does not have any subdirectory.
 And the Docs subdirectory has two subdirectories namely Books and Tuts which do not have subdirectories.